 Also, I spent ages looking for a simple explanation on the difference between averages and medians because I’m too pretty to know that kind of stuff.
 So, PSA: an average is the sum of all the values in a data set, divided by the same number of values.
 It can skew if a few bits of data are super high or low – in this case above there were some super-rich outliers.
 On the other hand, the median is smack-bang in the middle of all the data – the same amount of data is on either side of that middle number – so the medians above are a good picture of where your peers are at.

 Get nosy when it comes to money.
 The more we know and chat about our money stories — what we reckon is worthwhile splashing out on, and where we can save – the more it’ll give us a leg-up going forward.
-An app like Money by Afterpay helps us piece the whole story together by tracking expenses and income to help us save better for the future.

 Now, if you’ll excuse me, I’m going to have a long, hard look in the mirror.